DakshBeep/Budgeteer/README.md

    streamlit run app.py
    ```

+## Usage

+1. Register a user by sending a POST to `/register` with a JSON body containing `username` and `password`.
+2. Log in via `/login` to receive a session token.
+3. Include the token in an `Authorization: Bearer <token>` header for all subsequent requests from the Streamlit UI.

 ## Planned Features

 - Record income and expenses with categories
 - View running balance over time
 - Pie chart summary by category
 - Simple CRUD API for transactions
+- User registration and login with session tokens